Demo

 Filters

-Rsync filters are used to include or exclude specific files or directories during the synchronization process.
+Rsync pattern rules are used to include or skip specific files or directories during the synchronization process.

 references